gitter-badger/artisanci/docs/source/api_reference/worker.rst

 Workers
 =======

-.. autoclass:: artisan.worker.BaseWorker
+.. autoclass:: artisan.BaseWorker

 Implementations
 ---------------

-These are the :class:`artisan.worker.BaseWorker` implementations that are provided by default by the Artisan module.
+These are the :class:`artisan.BaseWorker` implementations that are provided by default by the Artisan module.

-.. autoclass:: artisan.worker.LocalWorker

-.. autoclass:: artisan.worker.SshWorker

-.. autoclass:: artisan.worker.RemoteWorker
+.. autoclass:: artisan.Worker